oppsec/Discor/README.md

 1. Download the .RAR file in Releases page
 2. Follow the instructions on the release section
 3. Create a application on [Discord Developer Portal](https://discord.com/developers/applications)
-4. Transform your application on a bot and copy the token
+4. Turn your Application on a Bot and copy the secret token
-5. Execute Discor and insert the bot token.
+5. Execute Discor and insert the secret token

 <br><br>